treydock/puppet-module-sensuclassic/README.md

 ## Writing custom configuration files

-You can also use the `sensu::write_json` defined resource type to write custom json config files:
+You can also use the `sensuclassic::write_json` defined resource type to write custom json config files:

 ```puppet